otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 the security of the whole OTRv4 protocol.
 For this reason, verifications must be performed by clients as well, even though the Prekey Server should be expected to perform them.
-Furthermore, clients working with a Prekey Server are expected to upload new user profiles and prekey profiles when they get expired or a new long-term public key is created.
+Furthermore, clients working with a Prekey Server are expected to upload new user profiles and prekey profiles before they expire or when creating a new long-term public key.

-Note that user profile, prekey profiles and prekey messages submissions to the untrusted Prekey Server have to be authenticated.
+Note that user profiles, prekey profiles and prekey messages submissions to the untrusted Prekey Server have to be authenticated.
 If they are not authenticated, then malicious users can perform denial-of-service attacks.
-To preserve the deniability of the overall OTRv4 protocol, prekeys messages should never be digitally signed.
-The best approach is to authenticate prekey message uploads using a DAKEZ exchange between the publisher and the Prekey Server, which preserves deniability.
+To preserve the deniability of the overall OTRv4 protocol, prekey messages should never be digitally signed.
+This specification uses a DAKEZ exchange between the publisher and the Prekey Server to fulfill this need, and preserve deniability.

-In order to correctly perform the DAKEZ with the publisher, the untrusted Prekey Server should be able to correctly generate ephemeral ECDH keys and long-term ed488-EdDSA keys.
+In order to correctly perform the DAKEZ with the publisher, the untrusted Prekey Server should be able to correctly generate ephemeral ECDH keys and long-term Ed488-EdDSA keys.

-When this untrusted Prekey Server runs out of prekey messages, or when it has no user or prekey profiles, a "No Prekey Ensembles on Storage" message should be returned, as defined in its [section](#no-prekey-ensembles-on-storage-message).
+When the Prekey Server runs out of prekey messages, or when it has no user or prekey profiles, a "No Prekey Ensembles on Storage" message should be returned, as defined in this [section](#no-prekey-ensembles-on-storage-message).
+In theory, it would be possible to return a "multi use" default prekey message.
-A default prekey message should not be returned until new prekey messages are uploaded to the untrusted server as the consequences to participation deniability with this technique are currently undefined and, thus, risky.
+However, the consequences to participation deniability with this technique are currently undefined and, thus, risky.
+Thus, this specification does not use this kind of fallback behavior.
+As a consequence, the OTRv4 protocol can be subject to DoS attacks by an attacker draining the Prekey Messages for another user.
-Nevertheless, with this, the OTRv4 protocol can be subject of DoS attacks when a Prekey Server is compromised or the network is undermined to return a "No Prekey Ensembles on Storage" message from the Prekey Server.
+This can be partially mitigated using rate limiting.

 Notice that the Prekey Server should be able to support future versions, starting from version 4.
 This means that the Prekey Server will accept prekey ensembles with different versions.
-For this, the header on the prekey messages should remain the same:
+For this, the header of a Prekey Message must remain the same in future versions:

 ```
 Protocol version (SHORT)